apnadkarni/blt/man/comboeditor.rst

 argument.
 There must not already exist a window named *pathName*, but *pathName*'s parent must exist.

-The normal size of the *comboeditor* is the computed size to display all menu items.
+The normal size of the *comboeditor* is the computed size to display all the text.
 You can specify the maximum and minimum width and height of the *comboeditor* window using the **-width** and **-height** widget options.
 Scrollbars are specified for *comboeditor* by the **-xscrollbar** and **-yscrollbar** widget options.
 The scrollbars must be children of the *pathName*.
 The scrollbars may be specified before they exist.
 If the specified width or height is less than the computed size of the comboeditor, the appropiate scrollbar is automatically displayed.

 CHARACTER INDICES
 -----------------